tarekyehya/Speak-with-your-documents-and-books./README.md

 # mini-rag-app

-this is minimal implementation of the RAG model for question answering.
+this is minimal implementation of the RAG model for question answering to be in production.

 ## requirements